What is Gratitude?

 Donate money or time to organizations that support missions you believe in.

 Take time to research organizations that are doing work you truly care about.
-Volunteer with them or commit to donating a certain amount each month or year.
+Volunteer with them or commit to donating a certain amount of money each month or year.
+You can also spread the word about these orgs by sharing on social media or educating your loved ones about their work.

 Call a loved one and tell them you care about them.